manueltilgner/my-app/README.md

 # my-app
-A simple Python app to test Azure DevOps Pipelines
+A test repository for a simple Azure DevOps pipeline